The Advocate Will Teach You All Things

 A resounding yes!

 The first time was in a college philosophy classroom watching a Dominican priest outline Aquinas’ Hierarchy of Being on the blackboard.
-Still dazed and lost from my late-teen experience which convinced me that Jesus, religion and faith were mere fantasies, I was seriously considering suicide.
+Still dazed and lost from my late-teen experience, which convinced me that Jesus, religion, and faith were mere fantasies, I was seriously considering suicide.

-Standing in his long black robes, his right hand started at the bottom of the board, in broad sweeping strokes of the chalk on the blackboard, wrote, “Archangels,” above that “Principalities” and then “Virtues” on to the “Seraphim.”
+Standing in his long black robes, his right hand started at the bottom of the board, in broad sweeping strokes of the chalk on the blackboard, wrote, “Archangels,” above that “Principalities,” and then “Virtues” on to the “Seraphim.”
 The entire board was covered.
-I sat staring at the words, wholly uncomprehending them.
+I sat staring at the words, wholly uncomprehending of them.
 It felt as if I were looking at an alien language.
 And began to ponder while gaping at the board that this was an absolute fabrication, none of this existed, there was no God.

 But there was none of the sarcastic teen I had been before in my thoughts.
 None of the wisecracking quoter of Nietzsche’s “God is dead, he choked to death on Theology” that I parroted on frequent occasions mostly to achieve the satisfying shock the comment generally elicited from my listener.
 There was just despair, pure and black.
 And I sat wondering if it just would not be far simpler to end all this.
 The more I considered the idea of suicide, the faster the bleak thoughts flashed through my mind.